ChristianGoueguel/specProc/README.md

 In fact, we should rather look at the Voigt profile, especially if we want to have an accurate measurement of the FWHM of the emission lines.
-In this case, the `wL` estimate provides the FWHM of the spectral lines while the `wG` estimate provides the instrumental broadening.
+Notwithstanding self-absorption effect, the Lorentzian FWHM, `wL`, estimate provides the broadening of the spectral lines while the Gaussian FWHM, `wG`, estimate provides the instrumental broadening.

 ``` r
 Ba455_fit2 <- corrected_spec %>%